-When you Google “wedding songs 2021,” you get list after list of the same ~12 jams.
-That’s one less jam than LeBron had in his rookie season.
-You are not a rookie couple, and you deserve more choices.
-That’s why we created this monster (yet manageable) guide to wedding music.
-If you want to set the right tone and put guests in a celebratory mood, you’ve got to choose the right ceremony and wedding reception music.
+When we first Googled “wedding songs 2023,” we saw list after list of the same 12 jams (that’s one fewer jam than LeBron had in his rookie season).
+You are not a rookie couple, and you deserve more wedding music choices.
+That’s why we created this complete guide to wedding music.

 Just the Hits, Please.

 There’s… a lot of wedding music below.
 If your time is precious—and if you’re planning a wedding, it is—this mix is for you.
-Share it with your DJ, or scroll on to customize your own playlist of the best wedding songs.
+Share it with your DJ as inspo, or read on to customize your own playlist of the best wedding songs.

 Table of Contents